zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

 ### 4.3 In case you forgot.
 True for manual or automatic network creation. ###

-- If the `docker-compose-host` machine is not configured with packet forwarding then it can be done using below command (**important step**),
+- If the `docker-compose-host` machine is not configured with packet forwarding then it can be done using the command below (**important step**),

     ```bash
     (docker-compose-host)$ sudo sysctl net.ipv4.conf.all.forwarding=1
     (docker-compose-host)$ sudo iptables -P FORWARD ACCEPT
     ```

-- The `dsTest-host` needs to configured with a route to reach `docker-compose-host`.
-Assuming `dsTest-host` physical interface which is connected with `docker-compose-host` is NIC1 and the ip-address of this interface is IP_ADDR_NIC1 then,
+- The `dsTest-host` needs to be configured with a route to reach `docker-compose-host`.
+Assuming the `dsTest-host` physical interface which is connected with `docker-compose-host` is NIC1 and the ip-address of this interface is IP_ADDR_NIC1 then,

     ```bash
-    (dsTest-host)$ sudo ip route add route 192.168.70.128/26 \
+    (dsTest-host)$ sudo ip route add 192.168.70.128/26 \
                            via IP_ADDR_NIC1\
                            dev NIC1_NAME
     ```

-- To verify ping the ip-address of the `docker-compose-host` interface connected to demo-oai bridge, if possible also ping amf from the dsTest-host machine.
+- To verify, ping the ip-address of the `docker-compose-host` interface connected to demo-oai bridge, if possible also ping amf from the dsTest-host machine.

     ```bash
     (dsTest-host)$ ping 192.168.70.129